tc/paypal_adaptive/README.markdown

 this location exists, otherwise falling back to the cacert.pem file included with paypal_adaptive.

 ## Changelog
+0.2.3
+Using bundler for gem creation.
+Moved all code to paypal_adaptive dir.
+Added ExecutePayment call to request.
+Thanks Roger Neel.

 0.2.2
 Added support for ERB in the config file.
 Thanks DanielVartanov.